ytyulkinaxway/axway-open-docs/content/en/docs/apigtw_devops/deploy_package_tools.md

 projupgrade --projdir=/home/user1/apiprojects --backupdir=/home/user1/backup
 ```

-Before the upgrade the projects are backed up to the specified backup directory.
+Before the upgrade, the projects are backed up to the specified backup directory.
 As no passphrases are specified the command uses a zero-length string as the passphrase for all projects.

 #### Upgrade projects with different passphrases using a passphrase file

-This example shows how to upgrade the projects contained in a specified directory, and specify the passphrases with the `--projpass` and `--passfile` options:
+This example shows how to upgrade the projects contained in a specified directory, and how to specify the passphrases with the `--projpass` and `--passfile` options:

 ```
 projupgrade --projdir=/home/user1/apiprojects --projpass=mypass --passfile=/tmp/passfile.txt